 Here we see two of the top five anchor text terms contain their brand.
 This is good and natural to Google.
 You want a minimum 40% of links to have anchor text with your personal name, your company, your website URL, or product names made by the company.
 These are all branded terms in SEO and fight against over-optimisation.
 The other anchor text containing versions of “hd paper” keywords is not good at all and will put the website at high risk of a Google penalty.

 11) Buying Links

 In 2012 you could pay website owners $50 for a good link to boost your rankings.
 Now it is a dangerous SEO method I suggest you avoid.
 Google says buying links is a problem when PageRank is passed to the site linked to:

 (The following are examples of link schemes which can negatively impact a site’s ranking in search results:) Buying or selling links that pass PageRank.
 This includes exchanging money for links, or posts that contain links; exchanging goods or services for links; or sending someone a “free” product in exchange for them writing about it and including a link.https://support.google.com/webmasters/answer/66356?hl=en

 What is a paid link, as you can imagine, is not easy to judge.
 I’ve seen mentions of “Sponsors” above links trigger a drop in rankings.
-It’s safest to avoid buying links.
-If you must buy links, ask rel=”nofollow” be used in your paid links and check other links on the page are to good websites.
+Google is unable to detect someone who receives a free product and writes about it so the act is often good for SEO.
+If you buy links, ask rel=”nofollow” be used in your paid links and check other links on the page point to good websites.